AngryProgrammerInside/InstallAgent/ReadMe.md

 *   **Refresh Agent Token from CP** - In this method you populate would likely populate Custom Properties with a custom script from a device that is located inside the perimeter network that is secured with 2FA.
 Treat the JWT as you would any username/password with the principal of least privelage.

 *   **RequestAzWebProxyToken() function** - This method's JWT is secured inside of a function configuration file `local.settings.json` in an Azure subscription, accessed by accounts that should be secured by 2FA.
 Microsoft's Azure function are secure by design, and their security meets many international standards.
+If you have compliance requirements, store the token in a [Key Vault](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references).

 # Components